 Your organization is bound to incur some expenses during the team offsite.
 Before you start planning your activities, it is crucial to ensure that you have set aside a budget for the team retreat.
 It is important that you don’t end up draining all your resources just to have a few days of fun with the team.

 Setting a budget allows you to plan the team offsite more effectively.
 It gives you an approximate figure on what kind of accommodations you can go for, what activities you can plan, how you travel and what you can or cannot include in company expenditures for the team.

-Say you are a team of ten.
+Say you are a team of ten people.
 In this case, choosing an Airbnb could be a better bang for the buck than booking hotel rooms.
 Plus, the common areas in an Airbnb will give the team more flexibility to sit together and have fun.

 3. Set up a schedule for each day

 While you don’t need to plan out each minute of the day, set aside a few activities for everyone every day.
 You don’t want people to wake up on their first day of the retreat and scramble to put together a schedule for the day.
 You’ll just end up stepping out to eat and not really doing anything other than eat – imagine wasting an entire day when you’re travelling internationally.

 No one’s asking you to make a military routine.
 It is okay to let your team know that everyone needs to step out for breakfast by a certain time so that they can enjoy other activities throughout the day as well.
 Trust us, they’ll only thank you for this later when they come back with so much done!